elementor/elementor-developers-docs/src/addons/namespaces.md

 ## Example Namespace Structure

-Elementor's namespaces are organize in sun-namespaces to organize similar functionality:
+Elementor's namespaces are organize in sub-namespaces to organize similar functionality:

 ```
 \Elementor\